 - You can choose your preferred obstetrician.

-- The team of LRH midwives will manage your pregnancy, labour and postnatal care collaboratively with your obstetrician.
+- The team of LRH midwives will manage your pregnancy, birth and postnatal care collaboratively with your obstetrician.

 - You can also share care with your GP if they have the necessary qualifications.